 “Anyway, moving on.
 That doesn’t fully explain why DeMarcus left the administration office after overhearing Ms. Hayes saying what she said, and that she’d be happy to expel him herself.
 Both John and I wanted to know why he left.
 John found out why in a meeting we had earlier this afternoon with DeMarcus and Lyndon Hatch.
 DeMarcus has told John and has told me as well that he didn’t want to speak here.
 He said he wasn’t just shy, but that in front of a group like this one he gets tongue-tied and can’t find the right words.
 He feels it makes him look foolish.
 It’s also why he almost never speaks in class, even when asked to.
 He asked me if it was all right for Lyndon to speak for him.
 I thought that was an excellent idea; it allowed us to learn the truth without embarrassing DeMarcus or putting him on the spot; it allows DeMarcus’ explanation to be heard here as well.
 Lyndon, will you tell us why DeMarcus left school today?”

 DeMarcus was intimidated by adults and groups.
 Lyndon was intimidated by neither.
 He wasn’t a large boy, but a rather normal 15-year-old.
 He was slender, about 5’ 8” in height, and not a bit muscular.
-But the size of a boy can be better measured by his heart and character.
+But many an educator will assert that the size of a boy can be better measured by his heart and character.
 Lyndon had a quiet self-assurance and determination.
 Speaking the truth in front of this group, these people, was no problem for him at all, especially when he was defending DeMarcus.

 “DeMarcus lives alone with his mother.
 They’re as tight together as anyone I’ve ever known.
 She works very hard to keep them going.
 She has a part-time job as a cashier at McDonald’s, another as a stock clerk at Walmart, and often at night is away babysitting.
 She has no benefits with any of her jobs.
 She has little ability to adjust to any interruptions in her schedule that will cut her hours.
 In the past, when she missed a day of work when she was in bed with the flu, she got fired.
 She tries not to miss any work any longer.”